larsrh/website/_articles/storage-server.md

 ## Hardware

-The base hardware is an [HP ProLiant N40L](http://n40l.wikia.com).
+The base hardware is an [HP ProLiant N54L](https://n40l.fandom.com/wiki/Base_Hardware_N54L).
-This is a cute little cube with a rather slow, but sufficient CPU (AMD Neo, 1.5 GHz).
+This is a cute little cube with a rather slow, but sufficient CPU (AMD Turion II Neo, 2.2 GHz).
 This model is already some years old: it is from Gen 7 with dual-core AMD CPUs, whereas the latest model as of writing is a Gen 10 with dual-core Opteron.
-Unfortunately, the N40L Wikia only covers Gen 7 and Gen 8, but you should be able to find ample information on the newer models on the web as well, since there's an active user base.
 It is also possible to upgrade the RAM (unbuffered ECC) in these devices, because they have two slots with only one used.

 The basic setup of these devices is unchanged: